IceCure Medical Ltd. Announces - GuruFocus.com

 PR Newswire

 CAESAREA, Israel, Dec.
-21, 2022 /PRNewswire/ -- IceCure Medical Ltd. (Nasdaq: ICCM) (TASE: ICCM) ("IceCure" or the "Company"), developer of minimally-invasive cryoablation technology, the ProSense® System that destroys tumors by freezing, today announced the pricing of its previously announced "best efforts" public offering of 8,787,880 shares of the Company's ordinary shares (the "Ordinary Shares") priced at-the-market under Nasdaq rules at a price to the public of $1.65 per share.
-The gross proceeds of the offering to the Company are expected to be approximately $14.5 million, before deducting placement agent fees, commissions, and other estimated offering expenses.
-The closing of the offering is expected to occur on or about December 23, 2022, subject to the satisfaction of customary closing conditions.
+23, 2022 /PRNewswire/ -- IceCure Medical Ltd. (Nasdaq: ICCM) (TASE: ICCM) ("IceCure" or the "Company"), developer of minimally-invasive cryoablation technology, the ProSense® System that destroys tumors by freezing, today announced the closing of its previously announced "best efforts" public offering of 8,787,880 shares of the Company's ordinary shares (the "Ordinary Shares") priced at-the-market under Nasdaq rules at a price to the public of $1.65 per share.
+The gross proceeds of the offering to the Company were approximately $14.5 million, before deducting placement agent fees, commissions, and other estimated offering expenses.

-A.G.P./Alliance Global Partners is acting as lead placement agent for the offering on a best efforts basis.
-Brookline Capital Markets, a division of Arcadia Securities, LLC, is acting as a co-placement agent for the offering.
+A.G.P./Alliance Global Partners acted as lead placement agent for the offering on a best efforts basis.
+Brookline Capital Markets, a division of Arcadia Securities, LLC, acted as a co-placement agent for the offering.

 The Company intends to use the net proceeds from the offering to fund the development of its next generation single Probe and MultiSense systems, collecting clinical data and adding regulatory approvals in new territories and indications, business development, marketing and selling activities as well as for working capital and general corporate purposes.

-This offering of the ordinary shares is being made pursuant to an effective shelf registration statement on Form F-3 (File No. 333-267272) previously filed with the U.S. Securities and Exchange Commission (the "SEC").
-The offering will be made only by means of a prospectus supplement and accompanying base prospectus, as may be further supplemented by any free writing prospectus and/or pricing supplement that IceCure may file with the SEC.
-The preliminary prospectus supplement and accompanying prospectus describing the terms of the proposed offering were previously filed with the SEC, and the final prospectus supplement and accompanying prospectus will be available on the SEC's website located at http://www.sec.gov.
-Electronic copies of the final prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
-Before investing in this offering, interested parties should read in the entirety of the prospectus supplement and the accompanying prospectus and the other documents that IceCure has filed with the SEC and that are incorporated by reference in such prospectus supplement and the accompanying prospectus and other filings, which provide more information about IceCure and such offering.
+This offering of the Ordinary Shares is being made pursuant to an effective shelf registration statement on Form F-3 (File No. 333-267272) previously filed with the U.S. Securities and Exchange Commission (the "SEC").
+The offering was made by means of a prospectus supplement and accompanying base prospectus.
+The final prospectus supplement and accompanying prospectus have been filed with the SEC, and are available on the SEC's website located at http://www.sec.gov.
+Electronic copies of the final prospectus supplement may be obtained from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.